• Skip to primary navigation

 By using a pizza stone and high heat to grill it on the barbecue.

 I guarantee you will get all that smokey flavor without having to deal with wood.
-As an added bonus, you will also get a crispy pizza crust.
+As a bonus, you will also get a crispy pizza crust.

 Just in case you are wondering, yes, you can still make this amazing pizza in your oven.